 Singapore, incidentally, is not listed among the 10 world’s worst in that department per a 2015 HuffPost article — http://www.huffingtonpost.com/sharan-burrow/top-ten-worst-countries-f_b_7553364.html

 By the way, the hypocrisy of HRW’s soft-pedaling on America’s own massive illegal exploitation of the underground migrant workforce speaks for itself.
 (As Emerson would say: what you do speak so loudly that I cannot hear what you say!)

 4. Last, not least, the dismal state of LGBT rights: on this, there is consensus here on my part but not so much about the dismalness of official attitude or treatment towards such members per se — the official policy is sort of don’t-ask-don’t-tell, leave them be.
 My beef with TPTB on this is, their lack of political guts to acknowledge the obvious and the inevitable: the world with the exception of theocracies is coming to terms with homosexuality, that it should not be criminalized.
 It is well noting that Singapore though long being a cosmopolitan city, remains by and large a conservative society.
 Between 50 to 60 per cent of her denizens polled do not view homosexuality as being ‘normal’.
-The critical mass just isn’t there yet for the authority to be gutsy enough to take the plunge to repeal its passé anti-gay criminal code.
-But that change will come in my lifetime (within the next 2 decades) I trust and will do my part to chivvy TPTB to do the inevitable.
+The critical mass just isn’t there yet for the authority to have the guts and gumption to take the plunge to repeal the passé anti-gay criminal code.
+But that change will come in my lifetime (within the next 2 decades) I trust, and will do my part to chivvy TPTB to do the inevitable.

 In brief, notwithstanding the ululations of HRW, I’ll give the little red dot a grade of C+ to a B- for the above.
 I believe TPTB will take that any day.